 The differences between these two groups may be characterized in many ways, such as how they conceive of the relationship between data and motivating questions.
 Another way, implied by the preceding account, is in their relation to computing technology.
 For the data analyst, the computer is an external environment that supports their work; the computer is convenient but not necessary, at least in principle, as Tukey implied by his reference to “pen, paper, and slide rule.”
 For the data miner, the computer is an immersive medium within which their work is made possible; it is a sine qua non for their work.
 The effects of media on thinking have long been recognized and studied, specifically in relation to differences between orality and literacy.
 In this case, one effect of the medium of data may be noted: for the computational thinker, the separation between data and models is always provisional.
 This is because models may always be represented as code and are therefore as data, given the equivalency between the two in the Von Neuman architecture, the common ancestor of practically all of computer processor technology in use today (Dyson 2012).
 This equivalency makes homoiconic languages, such as LISP not only possible, but natural.
 It also predisposes the computational thinker, of whom the data miner is a special case, to apply the same modeling procedures to code that are applied to data elsewhere.
 Here we are far beyond the treatment of parameters as subject to probability, as Bayes’ theorem requires; every aspect of a statistical model may be subject to combinatorial play.
 This helps to explain the genesis of many data mining approaches, drawing from artificial intelligence, such as genetic algorithms, where model formulae themselves are manipulated as long strings.

-(Rooney 2012)Milestone 4: 2008: The Sexy Science
+Milestone 4: 2008: The Sexy Science

 Around 2008, a decisive shift in the meaning of “data science” (and “data scientist”) took place.
 After nearly a half century of development, in which two broad and consistent usages had emerged—the classical and the statistical—the term was applied in a context that launched it into the public eye and increased its circulation by orders of magnitude.
 This context was the social media corporation of the Web 2.0 era, itself the inheritor of two crowning achievements of data processing engineering—the database and the Internet—catalyzed by Berners-Lee’s invention of a global hypertext system.
 According to what is perhaps the most popular article on the topic, Harvard Business Review’s “Data Scientist: The Sexiest Job of the 21st Century,” the term “data scientist” was “coined in 2008 by ...
 D.J.
 Patil, and Jeff Hammerbacher, then the respective leads of data and analytics efforts at LinkedIn and Facebook” (Davenport and Patil 2012).
 Although this claim is obviously false, it is apparently correct in having identified the first usages of the term in this new context.
 Consistent with this claim, in 2009 Hammerbacher published an essay recounting his experience as a data scientist at Facebook entitled “Information Platforms and the Rise of the Data Scientist” (Hammerbacher 2009), where he explained the motivation for adopting the term: